huerd/collector-alpha/README.md

 # collector-alpha
-Early web test version for a vinyl record collection app which uses image recognition &amp; market valuation via discogs API
+Early test version for a vinyl collection app which uses image recognition.
+Currently implementing React-native + OpenCV for ios.